 - Be prepared to wait for a late pass if the bell has gone and your child is not in class – being on time saves time 🙂

 - Have your reason ready to give to the front office staff – with a smile 🙂

 Changing schools: Extra days off between changing schools

 Moving between schools can be an opportune time for a “little break” from school but getting students quickly to their new school is very important so that new routines and friendships are established quickly and learning is not missed.
 Regardless of how many schools are attended, student data is tracked by the Department of Education every day and these absences remain on student records until they leave in Year 12.
 Make the move quickly to benefit your children!

 Extended vacation time or not returning to Tuart Hill Primary School the following year?

-If your child will not be commencing school on Monday, 03 February 2020 due to a vacation, please notify the office in writing prior to your last day in 2019.
+If your child will not be commencing school the following year due to a vacation, please notify the office in writing prior to your last day this year.

 If your child is not returning to Tuart Hill Primary School next year, please advise the following information in writing to the front office as soon as possible: